rwdavies/STITCH/benchmarks/summarize_benchmarking.md

 ## Smaller profiling

-These analyses test performance for K=4 or K=20, and for either BAMs or CRAMs.
-These tests are primary for speed, given accuracy on the large whole chromosome has been performed above, and showcase speed for a more reasonable choice for outbred samples (K=20), and show that performance on CRAM samples caught up to BAM samples with version >1.3.0.
+These analyses test performance for K=4 or K=20, and for either BAMs or CRAMs, on 1 Mbp (1516 SNPs) of chr19 for 2073 CFW mice at 0.015X.
+These tests are primarily for speed, given accuracy on the large whole chromosome has been performed above, and showcase speed for a more reasonable choice for outbred samples (K=20), and show that performance on CRAM samples caught up to BAM samples with version >1.3.0.

 ### K=4, BAMs